How California Landlords Collect Court Judgments: 4 Ways That Can Help

 - The sheriff will proceed with the collection for the firm when instructed.
 The proceeds will be distributed accordingly.

-These are just a summary of various processes that you can utilize when it comes to collecting a money judgment in California.
+These are just a summary of a few of the various processes that you can utilize when it comes to collecting a money judgment in California.
+Or, you can effectively sell collection of your judgement to a California Court Judgment Collection Agency like Fast Eviction Service for 40% of the amount collected.

 At Fast Eviction Service, help on any of the issues discussed in this article is simply a click or phone call away.
 Email firstname.lastname@example.org or call our office at (800) 686-8686 to discuss your questions for a free evaluation of your case.